MaxEfuru/alu-web_front_end/Cookies_local_storage/README.md

 # Love Cookies?🍪
 If you have a sweet tooth for both cookies and local storage, you've come to the right place.
-This folder isabout cookies and local storage.
+This folder is about cookies and local storage.

 ## About Cookies 🍪
 In the realm of web development, cookies are small pieces of data stored on a user's device by their web browser.
 These delicious morsels play a crucial role in creating personalized and interactive web experiences.
 Cookies are often used to remember user preferences, track user activities, and provide a seamless browsing experience.